-A popular location for many trainers is to work at a group fitness box or something like a Crossfit style facility.
+A popular location for many trainers is to work in a group fitness box or something like a Crossfit style facility.
 The best way to get your foot in the door at one of these locations is to be a customer first.

 Once you develop a rapport with the owner or manager, you’ll show that not only are you familiar with their business and workouts, but you are interested in helping them succeed as a customer.

-After a few months of workouts, you can approach the owner about getting a job or perhaps doing some shadowing (for free if needed) to gain some experience and show that you have dedication to the craft.
+After a few months of workouts, you can approach the owner about getting a job or perhaps doing some shadowing (for free if needed) to gain some experience and show that you have the dedication to the craft.

 Private studios will allow personal trainers to rent their space if they want to bring in their clients.
 They may also pay their trainers per session, but only about 50-70% of the session’s total cost.